Rise of the Guardians: Music

 French composer Alexandre Desplat composed the original music for the film, which was released on November 13, 2012, by Varèse Sarabande.
 The score was recorded in London at Abbey Road Studios and Air Studios, and performed by the London Symphony Orchestra, with a choral contribution by London Voices.
-David Lindsay-Abaire wrote the lyrics for the end-credit song, "Still Dream," which was performed by soprano Renée Fleming.
-Stravinsky's Firebird Suite can also be heard during the scene where North first appears.
-This film marks the first time that a DreamWorks Animation film has not been composed by Hans Zimmer or a member of his Remote Control Productions family of composers (mainly John Powell, Henry Jackman, Lorne Balfe, Harry Gregson-Williams or his brother Rupert Gregson-Williams).
+David Lindsay-Abaire wrote the lyrics for the end-credit song, "Still Dream", which was performed by soprano Renée Fleming.
+Stravinsky's "Firebird Suite" can also be heard during the scene where North first appears.
+This film marks the first time that a DreamWorks Animation film has not been composed or have any involvement from Hans Zimmer or a member of his Remote Control Productions family of composers (mainly John Powell, Henry Jackman, Lorne Balfe, Harry Gregson-Williams or his brother Rupert Gregson-Williams).

 Release

-Rise of the Guardians had its premiere on October 10, 2012, at The Mill Valley Film Festival in Mill Valley, California, followed by the international premiere at The International Rome Film Festival on November 13, 2012.
+Rise of the Guardians was previously scheduled to be released on November 4, 2011, however, Puss in Boots took over its release date, pushing the film to November 21, 2012.
+The film had its premiere on October 10, 2012, at The Mill Valley Film Festival in Mill Valley, California, followed by the international premiere at The International Rome Film Festival on November 13, 2012.
 Under distribution by Paramount Pictures, the film was released on November 21, 2012, in American theaters.
 Digitally re-mastered into IMAX 3D, it was shown in limited international and domestic IMAX theaters.
 It was the second film released in the firm Barco's Auro 11.1 3D audio format, after Red Tails.
 The film was also shown in Dolby Atmos, a surround sound technology introduced in 2012.

-Rise of the Guardians was the last DreamWorks Animation film distributed by Paramount, as DreamWorks has signed a five-year distribution deal with 20th Century Fox, which started in 2013 with The Croods.
+Rise of the Guardians was the last DreamWorks Animation film to be distributed by Paramount Pictures through their 2006 output deal.
+Starting with The Croods in 2013, 20th Century Fox would distribute films from DreamWorks Animation until Captain Underpants: The First Epic Movie in 2017.